 10.1 Data Location and Transfers.
 Customer may select where certain Customer Data will be stored (the "Data Location Selection"), and Google will store it there in accordance with the Service Specific Terms.
 If a Data Location Selection is not covered by the Service Specific Terms (or a Data Location Selection is not made by Customer in respect of any Customer Data), Google may store and process the relevant Customer Data anywhere Google or its Subprocessors maintain facilities.

-10.2.2 ensure that Google Inc. as the data importer of Customer Personal Data enters into Model Contract Clauses with Customer (or an authorized Customer Affiliate) as the data exporter of such data, if Customer so requests, and that the transfers are made in accordance with any such Model Contract Clauses; and/or
+(a) if requested to do so by Customer, ensure that Google Inc. as the data importer of the Transferred Personal Data enters into Model Contract Clauses with Customer (or an authorized Customer Affiliate) as the data exporter of such data, and that the transfers are made in accordance with such Model Contract Clauses; and/or

 11.1 Subprocessors.
 Google may engage Subprocessors to provide limited parts of the Services, subject to the restrictions in these Terms.

 11.2 Subprocessing Restrictions.
-Google will ensure that Subprocessors only access and use Customer Data in accordance with Section 10.1 (Data Location and Transfers) and terms of the Agreement and that they are bound by written agreements that require them to provide at least the level of data protection required by the following, as applicable pursuant to Section 10.2 (Transfers of Data Out of the EEA): (a) any Safe Harbor Certification maintained by Google Inc.; (b) any Model Contract Clauses entered into by Google Inc. and Customer (or an authorized Customer Affiliate); and/or (c) any alternative compliance solution adopted by Google.
+Google will ensure that Subprocessors only access and use Customer Data in accordance with Section 10.1 (Data Location and Transfers) and terms of the Agreement and that they are bound by written agreements that require them to provide at least the level of data protection required by the following, as applicable pursuant to Section 10.2 (Transfers of Data Out of the EEA): (a) any Model Contract Clauses entered into by Google Inc. and Customer (or an authorized Customer Affiliate); and/or (b) any Alternative Transfer Solution adopted by Google.

 11.3 Consent to Subprocessing.
 Customer consents to Google subcontracting the processing of Customer Data to Subprocessors in accordance with the Agreement.
-If the Model Contract Clauses have been entered into as described above, Customer (or, if applicable, an authorized Customer Affiliate) consents to Google Inc. subcontracting the processing of Customer Data in accordance with the terms of the Model Contract Clauses.
+If the Model Contract Clauses have been entered into as described above, Customer (or, if applicable, an authorized Customer Affiliate): (a) consents to Google Inc. subcontracting the processing of Customer Data in accordance with the terms of the Model Contract Clauses; and (b) acknowledges that this constitutes the prior written consent of Customer (or the applicable authorized Customer Affiliate) for the purpose of clause 11(1) of the Model Contract Clauses.

 11.4 Additional Information.
-Information about Third Party Subprocessors is available at: https://cloud.google.com/terms/third-party-subprocessors, as such URL may be updated by Google from time to time.
+Information about Subprocessors, including their function and location is available at: https://cloud.google.com/terms/subprocessors, as such URL may be updated by Google from time to time.
 The information available at this URL is accurate as at the time of publication.
-At the written request of the Customer, Google will provide additional information regarding Subprocessors and their locations.
-Any such requests must be sent to Google’s Data Privacy Office for Google Cloud Platform, the contact details of which are set out in Section 9 (Data Privacy Office for Google Cloud Platform) above.

 11.5 Termination.
 If the Model Contract Clauses have been entered into by the parties: (i) Google will, at least 15 days before appointing any new Third Party Subprocessor, inform Customer of the appointment (including the name and location of such subprocessor and the activities it will perform) either by sending an email to Customer or via the Admin Console; and (ii) if Customer objects to Google's use of any new Third Party Subprocessors, Customer may, as its sole and exclusive remedy, terminate the Google Cloud Platform License Agreement by giving written notice to Google within 30 days of being informed by Google of the appointment of such subprocessor.